 - 1. Preserves existing tax revenues and tax authority. - 2.
 Lowers the vote threshold for locally imposed special taxes from two-thirds to 55%. - 3.
 Preserves tax-exempt status for municipal bonds on a state and federal level. - 4.
 Expands state and federal incentives that promote the issuance of green bonds. - 5.
-Preserves and promotes managerial discretion in effective and productive recruiting, hiring, firing and day-to-day oversight of staff at all levels. - 6.
-Preserves and promotes open, transparent, accountable government administrative practices that promote the efficient and timely delivery of public services, facilitate public involvement, and support effective and timely decision-making. - 7.
+Preserves and promotes managerial discretion in effective and productive recruiting, hiring, onboarding, professional development, firing and day-to-day oversight of staff at all levels. - 6.
+Preserves and promotes open, transparent, accountable government administrative practices that enable efficient and timely delivery of public services, facilitate public involvement, and support effective and timely decision-making. - 7.
 Maintains prevailing wage and workers compensation exemptions for volunteers. - 8.
-Preserves and promotes streamlined, cost-effective, fair, and efficient contracting practices that give taxpayers the best value for their dollar and attracts greater contractor and vendor competition, particularly among local providers.

-- 9. Enables contracting methods that aid greenhouse gas emission reductions and support the implementation of the Board-adopted Climate Action Plan. - 10.
-Provides funding and funding flexibility to achieve mission-related goals including, but not limited to: - a.
+Preserves and promotes streamlined, cost-effective, fair, and efficient contracting practices that give taxpayers the best value for their dollar and attracts greater contractor and vendor competition, particularly among local providers. - 9.
+Enables contracting methods that aid greenhouse gas emission reductions and support the implementation of the Board-adopted Climate Action Plan. - 10.
+Provides funding and funding flexibility to achieve mission-related goals, including, but not limited to: - a.
 District operations and infrastructure. - b.
 Integrated Pest Management and ecologically sensitive vegetation management, including approaches like conservation grazing. - c.
+Wildfire prevention and fuel reduction and prescribed fire implementation. - d.
+Research on climate change impacts, carbon sequestration and carbon storage on natural and working lands.

-Wildfire prevention and fuel reduction. - d.
-Programs that hire youth to work in parks and open space and encourages them to consider careers in conservation. - e.
-Environmental education partnerships and public outreach efforts at local and state levels. - f.
-Improvements that meet the Americans with Disability Act (ADA) and other accessibility standards in District preserves. - g.
-The protection of prime and sustainable agricultural lands, including investments in agricultural-support infrastructure. - h.
-Funding for local partners to receive technical support for agriculture and natural resources enhancements. - i.
-Wildlife corridors and crossing infrastructure. - j.
-Low-intensity, ecologically sensitive public access opportunities. - k.
-Public interpretation of natural, cultural and historic resources. - 11.
-Promotes closer collaboration and coordination between regulatory agencies to enhance permit processing efficiency and reduce overall project costs. - 12.
-Improves and streamlines permitting, CEQA review and compliance processes for emergency repairs, routine maintenance, habitat restoration, and public access projects. - 13.
-Provides open space districts the authority to utilize a variety of contracting methods to construct projects, including design-build methodologies. - 14.
-Promotes implementation of and education about sustainable design and construction, including but not limited to LEED buildings, stormwater treatment and runoff reduction, local (within 50-mile radius of a project) contractor/consultant hiring, construction material reuse/recycling, and use of green/energy efficient materials and equipment. - 15.
+- e.
+Programs that hire youth to work in parks and open space and encourages them to consider careers in conservation. - f.
+Environmental education partnerships and public outreach efforts at local and state levels. - g.
+Improvements that meet the Americans with Disability Act (ADA) and other accessibility standards in District preserves. - h.
+The protection of prime and sustainable agricultural lands, including investments in agricultural-support infrastructure. - i.
+Funding for local partners to receive technical support for agriculture and natural resources enhancements. - j.
+Wildlife corridors and crossing infrastructure. - k.
+Low-intensity, ecologically sensitive public access opportunities. - l.
+Public interpretation of natural, cultural and historic resources. - m.
+Public outreach and engagement planning of equitable public access opportunities for diverse communities. - 11.
+Promotes closer collaboration and coordination between regulatory agencies to enhance permit processing efficiencies and reduce overall project costs. - 12.
+Improves and streamlines permitting, CEQA and NEPA review and compliance processes for emergency repairs, routine maintenance, habitat restoration, and public access projects. - 13.
+Builds organizational capacities of regulatory/resource agencies from whom the District needs permitting approvals for our projects - 14.
+Provides open space districts the authority to utilize a variety of contracting methods to construct projects, including design-build methodologies. - 15.
+Promotes implementation of and education about sustainable design and construction, including, but not limited to LEED buildings, stormwater treatment and runoff reduction, local (within 50-mile radius of a project) contractor/consultant hiring, construction material reuse/recycling, and use of green/energy efficient materials and equipment. - 16.
 Supports the District's diversity, equity and inclusion goals.

-2022 Regional Priorities
+2023 Regional Priorities